clj-kondo/clj-kondo/doc/config.md

 # Configuration

+NOTE: parts of the config may change as clj-kondo sees more usage.
+Please let me know which parts you are using and find useful.

 clj-kondo can be configured in three ways:

 - by placing a `config.edn` file in the `.clj-kondo` directory (see [project setup](../README.md#project-setup))